-In the majority of states, alcoholic beverage control (ABC) agencies are responsible for adjudicating administrative charges against licensees, including violations for sales or service to those under age 21.
+In the majority of states, ABC agencies are responsible for adjudicating administrative charges against licensees, including violations for sales or service to those under age 21.
 Alcohol law enforcement seeks to increase compliance with laws by increasing the level of perceived risk of detection and sanctions.
-Such deterrence involves three key components: (1) perceived likelihood that a violation will lead to apprehension and sanction; (2) swiftness with which the sanction is imposed; (3) and severity of the sanction (Ross, 1992).
+Such deterrence involves three key components: (1) Perceived likelihood that a violation will lead to apprehension and sanction, (2) swiftness with which the sanction is imposed, (3) and severity of the sanction (Ross, 1992).